mdavids/rfc/content/draft-davids-forsalereg-07.md

 recommended-char    = %x20-21 / %x23-5B / %x5D-7E
 ~~~

+Because the format of the content part is not strictly defined, processors
+**MAY** apply the robustness principle of being liberal in what they accept.
+This applies in particular to whitespace immediately following the version tag.

 # IANA Considerations

 IANA has established the "Underscored and Globally Scoped DNS Node Names" registry [@!RFC8552; @IANA].
 The underscored